kubernetes/community/contributors/guide/issue-triage.md

 We suggest preparing your triage by filtering out the oldest, unlabelled issues and/or pull requests first.

 ### Permissions and the Bot
-Opening new issues, and leaving comments on other people's issues, are both usually possible.
-However, permission to assign specific labels (e.g. `triaged`), change milestones, or close other contributors' issues is only granted to the author of an issue, assignees and component organization members.
+Opening new issues and leaving comments on other people's issues are possible for all contributors.
+However, permission to assign specific labels (e.g. `triaged`), change milestones, or close other contributors' issues is only granted to the author of an issue, assignees, and component organization members.
 For this reason, we use a bot to manage labelling and triaging.
 The bot has a set of [commands and permissions](https://go.k8s.io/bot-commands).

 ## Step Two: Triage Issues by Type
-Some categories of issues:

-### Abandoned or wrongly placed issue
+Use [these labels](https://github.com/kubernetes/kubernetes/labels?utf8=%E2%9C%93&q=triage%2F+kind%2Fsupport+is%3Aopen) to find open issues that can be quickly closed.
+A triage engineer can add the appropriate labels.

-Depending on your permissions, either close or comment on it.
+Depending on your permissions, either close or comment on any issues that are identified as support requests, duplicates, or not-reproducible bugs, or that lack enough information from the reporter.

 ### Support requests
-Some people mistakenly file support requests in GitHub issues.
-These requests usually ask for help configuring some aspect of Kubernetes.
+Some people mistakenly use GitHub issues to file support requests— usually asking for help configuring some aspect of Kubernetes.
-* First, apply the `triage/support`, directed to our support structures (see below)
+* First, apply the `triage/support` label, which is directed to our support structures (see below)
 * Then, close or comment

 Please find more detailed information about Support Requests in the [Footnotes section](#footnotes).

+### Duplicates
+* Duplicates of other open issues should have the self-readable label `triage/duplicate`, then be commented on or closed.

+### Abandoned or wrongly placed issues
+Depending on your permissions, either close or comment on it.

+### Needs more information
+* The `triage/needs-information` label indicates an issue needs more information in order to work on it; comment on or close it.

+### Unresolved
+* The `triage/unresolved` label indicates an issue that can not be resolved.

 ### Bugs
 First, validate if the problem is a bug by trying to reproduce it.